Table of contents

 - Effective capturing of ideas; companies which rated themselves highly effective in idea generation had 30 % higher earnings as a percentage of revenue than their peers (Source: Strategy&)

-- Active management of innovation portfolio throughout the whole process, from research to launched innovations; this includes termination of non-promising projects and balancing the portfolio of incremental and more radical innovations
+- Active management of innovation portfolio throughout the whole journey from research to launched innovations; this includes termination of non-promising projects and balancing the portfolio of incremental and more radical innovations

 - Involving the whole personnel in ideation

 Properly defined and communicated innovation process has several advantages:

 - It creates structure and common understanding of the process for the personnel